Skip to main content

 JUNE 2024

 Suzie Venn chaired the Urolink session at the BAUS Annual Scientific meeting in Birmingham.
 Dr Mumba Chalwe Kaja, Consultant Urological Surgeon, Ndola Teaching Hospital, Zambia and President of Women in Surgery Africa (WISA) presented a paper on 'Opportunities for advancing surgical practice in the global south - the WISA experience'.
-Wilson To presented Ala'a Sharaf's experience of the Meditech Urogynae Workshop in Malawi and Wilson To and Rory Ferguson gave their own papers about their TUF fellowship experiences at KCMC, Moshi, Tanzania.
-A video of the session can be found on the publications page, or by clicking the button below.
+Wilson To presented Ala'a Sharaf's experience of the Meditech Urogynae Workshop in Malawi whilst Wilson and Rory Ferguson gave their own papers about their TUF fellowship experiences at KCMC, Moshi, Tanzania.
+A video of part of the session is going to be made available at some point in the near future.
+Once it has been edited and uploaded it will be available by following the tabs to the Publications and presentations page and clicking on the BAUS meetings tab.

 JUNE 2024